Harmanpreet Singh: Highs and lows (2016)

-2017
+Return to the team (2017)

-After his good performances at the 2016 Men's Hockey Junior World Cup, Singh again returned to the national team for 2017 Sultan Azlan Shah Cup.
-He scored 2 goals(27th minute and 47th minute) in the match against New Zealand which was won by his team comfortably 3–0.
-He then was the lone scorer(26th minute) in the match against Australia which his team lost 1–3.
-He scored 3 goals in the tournament and his team finished 3rd.
+After his improved performances at the 2016 Junior World Cup, Singh returned to the national team for 2017 Sultan Azlan Shah Cup.
+He scored 2 goals (27th minute and 47th minute) in the match against New Zealand which the team won comfortably 3–0.
+He was the lone scorer (26th minute) in the match against Australia which the team lost 1–3.
+Singh managed to score 3 goals in the tournament and the team finished 3rd.

-Harmanpreet Singh was named in squad for 2016–17 Men's FIH Hockey World League Semifinals.

-He was selected for 2017 Men's Hockey Asia Cup.
+Singh was named in squad for 2016–17 World League Semifinals.
+He was then selected for the 2017 Asia Cup.
 He scored 2 goals in the 35th minute and 48th minute in the 1st match against Japan.
 India easily won the match 5–1.
 He again scored 2 goals in the next match against Bangladesh in the 28th and 47th minute.
-Hus team again easily win the match 7–0.
-He then scored a goal in the 45th minute of match against arch-rivals Pakistan which was also won by his team 3–1.
-His team topped the Pool and qualified for Super 4s stages.
+The team won the match 7–0.
+He then scored a goal in the 45th minute of match against arch-rivals Pakistan which was also won by the team 3–1.
+His team topped the pool and qualified for the Super 4s stage.
 He scored a goal in the 19th minute in a thrashing win over of 6–1 over Malaysia.
-He then scored a goal in the 51 minute in the match against Pakistan which was won by his team 4–0 to enter the finals.
-His team won the tournament by defeating Malaysia 2–1 in the final to win their 3rd title.
-Harmanpreet was joint high scorer with Malaysian Faizal Saari with 7 goals.
+He then scored a goal in the 51 minute in the match against Pakistan which was won by the team 4–0 to enter the finals.
+The national team won the tournament by defeating Malaysia 2–1 in the final to win their 3rd title.
+Singh was the joint high scorer with Malaysian Faizal Saari with 7 goals.

-2022
+Tokyo Olympics victory (2020)

+Singh had a stellar performance in the 2020 Tokyo Olympics.
+He scored twice against New Zealand in a 3-2 win.
+He scored against Argentina in a 3-1 victory.
+He also scored a goal against Japan in the 5-3 win as well as against Belgium in the semifinals, but India lost 5-2.
+In the bronze medal match, Singh scored a goal against Germany, securing a 5-4 win for India.
+His consistency throughout the tournament was instrumental in guiding India to the Olympic medal after 41 years.